A little background information

 I learned pre-press color separation through a 5 year apprenticeship at Photengravers Ltd., Auckland, where I operated one of the first two scanners in New Zealand - a Hell C296 Vario-Cromograph.
 It made four continuous-tone films at a blazing 25 minutes per color, which then had to be screened on an enlarger.

 In the late 1970s I worked my way through England, Europe and Iraq (complete with near-death adventures) before coming to the USA in 1979 with Linotype-Paul Scanner Division (later RZ, then ICG).
-In 1988 I joined Crosfield Electronics ending up in DuPont's Core Tech group working on Digital Waterproof and HiFi color.
+In 1988 I joined Crosfield Electronics ending up in DuPont's Core Technology group working on Digital Waterproof and HiFi color.

 I am basically a geek.
 I love to push technology beyond its intended use and I think laziness is the mother of invention.
 Not that I object to hard work - it's just that I hate wasted effort.
 If there's a better, easier, cheaper way of doing something, I like to find it.
 That's why I love color management.
 That's how I invented G7.